-In order to honor the sweet little Brussels sprout, I’ve created this easy sprout salad that allows you to delicately cook the leaves to a bright green color while still tenderizing them enough to enjoy warm or cold.
+In order to honor the sweet little Brussels sprout, I’ve created this easy sprout salad, that features the individual leaves, and allows you to delicately cook the leaves to a bright green color while still tenderizing them enough to enjoy warm or cold.

 Another bonus to serving them with the leaves pealed is that guests won’t have to worry about trying to cut into a whole one and accidentally shooting their neighbor in the forehead with a sprout misfire.

 Spare the sprout, and you’ll love the sprout.

 An original TPP recipe

 1 tbps butter (substitute with coconut oil for Paleo version)

 1 lb Brussels sprouts, all evenly sized, trimmed and cleaned

 2 oz of prosciutto, coarsely chopped

 Cut Brussels spouts in half, peel back and remove leaves from core.
 Blanch leaves in a pot of salted boiling water until bright green, approximately 2-3 minutes.
 Transfer leaves to a bowl of iced water to set color.
 Drain and dry.
 (This step can be done in advance and stored in the fridge a few hours.)